nadaatamer/internship/README.md

 It provides a comprehensive solution for handling various aspects of car management, including car details.

 Features
-Car Management: Create, List, and Delete.
+Car Management: Create, List, Update and Deelete.
 REST API: Provides a RESTful API for interacting with the system programmatically.

 Installation